KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         this->need_reset_ = true;
     }

-In ``reset_game`` we want to destroy dynamic objects, to do that, we retrieve all the dynamic entities with ``dynamic`` tag that we set before.
-Then destroy them all using the registry.
+In ``reset_game`` we want to destroy dynamic objects.
+To do that, we retrieve all the dynamic entities with ``dynamic`` tag that we set before, then destroy them all using the registry.

-For logic system deletions, we need to mark them for deletion, function looks like this:
+For logic system deletions, we need to mark items for deletion, with the function below:

 .. code-block:: cpp